How to Choose a Software Testing Company

 If we are that careful when it comes to who prepares our food, then we definitely need to be careful about who is testing our software!
 It’s always important to look for any social proof that can be found for each company.

-First, you should be able to find testimonials and reviews on the company’s own website, but don’t forget to then move onto other third-party review sites like Clutch.co.
+First, you should be able to find testimonials and reviews on the company’s own website, but don’t forget to then move onto other third-party review sites like Clutch.co or find relevant articles.

 Clutch is a highly reputable review site for software testing providers as the process for leaving a review is lengthy and requires more effort than your average review site, which helps to ensure that each review is legitimate.
 Clutch even manually verifies each review before publishing it.